-A Twitter thread written by user Melissa A. Fabello recently went viral after she detailed how her friend first asked for permission to unload some emotional baggage.
+A Twitter thread written by user Melissa A. Fabello went viral after she detailed how her friend first asked for permission to unload some emotional baggage.
 The text she received read, "Do you have the emotional/mental capacity for me to vent about something medical/weight-related in a few minutes?"

-Fabello began her thread with a screenshot of the text message, and talked about how this was a good thing for people to consider doing.
+Fabello began her thread with a screenshot of the text message and talked about how this was a good thing for people to consider doing.
 She ended the thread with a template to use when you can't offer your friend emotional support.
 That particular tweet went viral, proving that the internet can truly turn anything into a meme-able moment.
 The hundreds of reactions ranged from raised-hand emojis to crude comments.
 But... was Fabello onto something?

 Since Fabello isn't a licensed therapist, we decided to ask an expert.
-Taking on a friend's emotional baggage can have an affect on you, agrees Nina Tirado, MHC-LP.
+Taking on a friend's emotional baggage can have an effect on you, agrees Nina Tirado, MHC-LP.
 But the proposed prompt might not be the best way to tell them that.

 "I would not tell a friend asking for support that I can't hold space for them because I'm holding space for someone else," says Tirado.
 "This may lead the friend asking for support to possibly feel rejected or like their emotional needs are less significant."